frosted123456/LIGHTGUN-STUDIO-ESP32S3-OV2640-New-quad-Pipeline-Calibration-and-RX/README.md

 The fine-tune split needs two positions far enough apart.
 Redo step 4 and step well back for the second one.

+**A freshly flashed gun blinks orange and never moves the cursor**

+Stock OpenFIRE treats a profile whose four edge offsets are all zero as "never calibrated" and holds at boot until you either pull the trigger into its own calibration or set offsets from the desktop app.
+Since the overlay keeps its calibration in a separate NVS namespace, those zeros mean nothing to it, and the hold blocked the Run loop that emits the trigger markers step 3 needs — so a new gun could not calibrate its way out.
+This build skips that hold.
+If you still see it, you are running a firmware built before the fix.
+A camera that failed to start still holds, and that one is a real fault: check the ribbon.

 **The gun stops moving the cursor**

 Studio froze it and did not get to restore it.
 Reopen Studio and press **F9**, or unplug and replug — the freeze is never stored.

 ---